Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Numerical experiment

 We consider two types of channel matrices $\textbf{H}$.
-The first corresponds to the i.i.d.
-Gaussian channel case, where the entries of ${\rm Re}(\textbf{H})$ and ${\rm Im}(\textbf{H})$ are generated in the same manner as the entries of $\textbf{A}$ in Section~\ref{sec:rec}.
+The first corresponds to the IID Gaussian channel case, where the entries of ${\rm Re}(\textbf{H})$ and ${\rm Im}(\textbf{H})$ are generated in the same manner as the entries of $\textbf{A}$ in Section~\ref{sec:rec}.
 The second corresponds to the correlated MIMO channel case, following a similar approach to \cite{loyka2001channel,shao2020binary}.
-Specifically, let $\widetilde{\textbf{H}}$ be an element-wise i.i.d. circularly symmetric complex Gaussian matrix with zero mean and unit variance.
+Specifically, let $\widetilde{\textbf{H}}$ be an element-wise IID circularly symmetric complex Gaussian matrix with zero mean and unit variance.
 Let $\textbf{R}$ and $\textbf{T}$ denote the spatial correlation matrices at the receiver and transmitter, respectively, with each entry $R_{ij}$ of $\textbf{R}$ defined as

 where ${|r| \leqslant 1}$.
 The matrix $\textbf{T}$ is generated in the same way.
 By performing Cholesky-like decompositions ${\textbf{R} = \textbf{P}\textbf{P}^*}$ and ${\textbf{T} = \textbf{Q}\textbf{Q}^*}$, the correlated channel matrix is constructed as $ \textbf{H}=\textbf{P} \widetilde{\textbf{H}} \textbf{Q} $.
 In the sequel, we set $r = 0.2$ and $\textbf{R} = \textbf{T}$.
 Transmit signal $\textbf{w}^*$ is generated element-wise from a uniform distribution over the quaternary phase-shift keying constellation; see \cite{shao2020binary} for more details.
 The signal-to-noise ratio (SNR), which is used to determine the noise variance $\varrho^2$, is defined as